A complete guide to violin tuning or how to tune a violin

 After loosening it, pluck it again and listen to the pitch.
 It should sound lower than A-440 ( your tuner’s pitch).
 In this section you can use the Violin tuner online below to tune your A string.

 Here you can hear violin tuner online for A note

 If the A string is way out of tune, it might not be very clear at first how to match its pitch to a tuner.
 You will have to gradually start tightening the string, which is done by rotating the peg towards the top or clockwise, then stopping to pluck the string and check if the pitch gets closer to your tuner or a tuning fork.

 If the peg doesn’t hold the pitch and the string becomes loose right after rotating it, it is advisable to push the peg tightly into the pegbox.
 While turning it, apply light pressure towards the scroll and simultaneously push the peg into the pegbox with your thumb and the index finger.
 Be gentle, and do this slowly.
 If you feel that the peg tightens in the peg-hole and stays in its position, stop pushing it inside.

 Continue tightening the string and comparing pitches.
 When you reach the desired pitch and find that it’s too high or too low( too flat or too sharp), then loosen the string and tighten it again until the pitch becomes identical to the pitch of your tuner.

 Do not worry: this task can be troubling even for experienced players.

 After getting the A string tuned, it is time to move onto D string and then G.

-The peg of the E string is on the right bottom side of the scroll.
+The peg of the E string is located on the right bottom side of the scroll.
 Pluck it first gently to hear the pitch.
 If it sounds close to the tuner’s pitch ( E pitch is 659.26 Hz), locate the fine tuner installed into the tailpiece.
-The technique is the same, tighten it with the clockwise movement.
+The tuning technique is the same: tighten it with a clockwise movement.
 Moving it counterclockwise will loosen the string.